 Update: The Bangkok Airplane Graveyard was a cool spot to visit, although it was never supposed to be a tourist attraction.
 As of August 2022, the aircraft have been cleared from the site and now all that remains is the empty fields.
 There is debris around to prove the airplanes were once here, but sadly nothing else remains.
 It is not advised to visit any more.

 Welcome to Thailand’s most unusual tourist attraction- The Bangkok Airplane Graveyard.

 The Bangkok Airplane Graveyard is bang in the centre of Bangkok’s Ramkhamhaeng district.
 The urban area is the last place you’d expect to find the fuselage of a Boeing 747.
-Even though it might sound far fetched at first, it is completed true, and most of the most unique activities to do in the city.
-Airplane carcasses can be seen towering above and dominating the skyline.
-Technically speaking- it not a tourist attraction, but the best part is you can visit the Airplane Graveyard and explore the assortment and remains of abandoned passenger planes.
+Even though it might sound far-fetched at first, it is completely true, and most of the most unique activities to do in the city.
+Aeroplane carcasses can be seen towering above and dominating the skyline.
+Technically speaking- it is not a tourist attraction, but the best part is you can visit the Airplane Graveyard and explore the assortment and remains of abandoned passenger planes.

 There have been reports of aircraft being stored at the site in Bangkok since 2010.
 But the origins of the aircraft are mostly unknown.
 The location of the field makes it even more puzzling for both locals and travellers, the obscure location is nowhere near either of Bangkok’s airports.

 While information is scarce, local rumours suggest that the land and the aircraft are owned by a local businessman.
 With the goal of stripping valuables, electronics and mechanics from the planes for resale.
 And converting the carcases into restaurants.
 It is evident that there are no valuable parts remaining, but it seems that action was never taken on the restaurant renovations.